Feeding your dog a balanced diet is the best gift you can give them!

 Protein plays an important role in providing dogs with the essential and nonessential amino acids they need for muscle development and maintenance.
 It also creates the building blocks for skin, hair, and ligaments while also offering a great source of energy.

-Be sure to read the back of your dog food package to make sure it’s developed for your dog’s appropriate life stage –– if you need help decoding the label, check out our guide here!
+Be sure to read the back of your dog food package to make sure it’s developed for your dog’s appropriate life stage –– check out our guide if you need help decoding the label!

 Animal fats and seed oils help provide the dietary fats needed for dogs to have a concentrated source of energy in their diets.
 These fats not only enhance food palatability and texture, but they play a vital role in supplying essential fatty acids responsible for supporting cell structure and function.